 - A hand felted blanket or article of clothing.

 - And of course odds and ends too multiple to list.

-In the time between each class students will be given homework assignments that must be completed before the next class attended.
-These assignments will focus on building the skills in application, and on basic research for the next project and class.
+In the time between each class students will be given assignments to complete before the next class focused on building skills in application, and on naturalist studies that pertain to species important to our work.

 "Completing the Origins Program through the Roots School was easily my greatest professional development experience to date.
 Having studied as an architect and builder with strong interests in the origins of tool development and technology, Roots was able to provide me with invaluable hands-on immersion that allowed me to test notions of theory into practice.

 I am also an educator and have been able to adapt these experiences and know-how successfully, and with positive outcomes, in the classroom.
 In a world of ever growing specialization these skills help me to stand out among my colleagues, and further have helped to develop my own voice and interests as a designer.
 Since taking the program I have advanced in my position at the workplace, due in no small part to the confidence I gained at Roots developing applied traditional skills and re-imagining them to my contemporary context.

 The outdoor element of the Roots programming also helped develop in me a great awareness and sensitivity to the natural world that I have fortunately been able to apply through the lens of environmentalism and in a practical way by co-leading outdoor trips with my own students - - an aspect of education that I have only now been able to access.
 I highly recommend the Roots programs and instructors to anyone with interest in traditional skills, outdoor leadership, survival training, herbalism, and safe wild edible harvesting."